OUR FOUNDER'S STORY

 During the late 70’s the Texas economy went into serious decline and as cheap oil flooded the market and Houston, Texas went bust.
 The oil industry and Houston have a history of great booms and busts.
 During this time my dad’s business crumbled around him and I knew there was no way he could help me with the college expenses that were coming up.
 I had just become one the first at my high school to win a state UIL academic competition and my teacher, Ms. Betty Jo Hill, encouraged me to study journalism so that I could become a writer.
 My dream was to go to college.
 I didn’t want to become a worker using my back and my hands to make a living, I wanted to learn and use my mind for a career that required education.

 The next morning, my step mom Judy told me that she had been saving some money and that there might be enough for one semester.
 She helped me get into college for that first semester and from then on I worked 30 hours per week in order to stay in college.
 I ate canned spaghetti more than I care to admit during those days.
-I lost my enthusiasm for writing and decided that I wanted to make some real money so that I would never have to feel again the pain of not being able to provide for myself or those I love.
+I lost my enthusiasm for writing and decided that I wanted to learn to create wealth so that I would never again have to feel the pain of not being able to provide for myself or those I love.
 I changed my major and started reading every book I could find about investing, real estate, taxes, stocks, bonds and how wealthy people became wealthy and how they stayed that way.
 It was only after college that my real education began.
 Today our team spends hundreds of hours each year honing planning, investment and tax strategies for our clients' use and benefit.

 It is my strong belief that we all have the opportunity to be successful with our money.
-Today my life’s work is sharing the message with those in our community not to give up and to take time to “sharpen the saw” with financial education.
-You can be successful with your finances and here at Provident we spend a great amount of time and energy educating people how to manage wealth, investments, income planning, and taxes.
-We do this so that our clients can all look forward to a future that’s bigger than their past.
+Today my life’s work is sharing this message and encouraging those in our community to take time to “sharpen the saw” with financial education.
+I believe that you too can be successful with your finances and here at Provident we spend a great amount of time and energy educating people how to manage wealth so that our clients can look forward to a future that’s bigger than their past.

 This is why I started Provident Wealth Advisors. – Daniel Goodwin